Mohr’s Circle for Plane Stress

 1. The center C of the circle is always on the σ axis, but it may move left and right in a dynamic

 loading situation.
 This should be considered in failure prevention.

-2. The radius R of the circle is , and it may change, even pulsate, in dynamic loading.
+2. The radius R of the circle is τmax, and it may change, even pulsate, in dynamic loading.
 This is also relevant in failure prevention.

-4. The principal stresses 1 and 2 are on the axis ( = 0).
+4. The principal stresses σ1 and σ2 are on the σ axis (τ ).

-5. The planes on which 1 and 2 act are oriented at 2θpfrom the planes of σx and σy (respectively) in the circle and at θp in the element.
+5. The planes on which σ1 and σ2 act are oriented at 2θpfrom the planes of σx and σy (respectively) in the circle and at θp in the element.